bbux-dev/datacraft/docs/source/usage.rst

 maximum number of iterations will be equal to the size of the smallest number of lines for all the large input CSV files.
 The current size threshold is set to 250 MB.
-So, if you are using two different csv files as inputs and one is 300 MB with 5 million entries and another is 500 MB with 2 million entries, you will be limited to 2 million iterations before an exception will be raised and processing will cease., You can override the default size limit on the command line by using the ``--set-default`` flag.
+So, if you are using two different csv files as inputs and one is 300 MB with 5 million entries and another is 500 MB with 2 million entries, you will be limited to 2 million iterations before an exception will be raised and processing will cease.
+You can override the default size limit on the command line by using the ``--set-default`` flag.
 Example:

 .. code-block:: shell